serilog-mssql/serilog-sinks-mssqlserver/README.md

 This column stores the formatted output (property placeholders are replaced with property values).
 It defaults to `nvarchar(max)`.
 The `DataType` property can only be set to character-storage types.

-In case `DataLength` is set to a specific value different from -1 or 0, any message longer than that length will be effectively trimmed down to that size.
-Example: `DataLength` is set to 15 and the message is "this is a very long message" (without the quotes), the trimmed text stored in the database will be: "this is a ve..." (again without quotes).
+In case `DataLength` is set to a specific value different from -1, any message longer than that length will be effectively truncated to that size.
+Example: `DataLength` is set to 15 and the message is "this is a very long message" (without the quotes), the truncated text stored in the database will be: "this is a ve..." (again without quotes).

 ### MessageTemplate

 This column stores the log event message with the property placeholders.
 It defaults to `nvarchar(max)`.
 The `DataType` property can only be set to character-storage types.

-In case `DataLength` is set to a specific value different from -1 or 0, any template text longer than that length will be effectively trimmed down to that size.
-Any trimming ignores all differences between the tokens in the template meaning that a template might get cut off in the middle of a property token.
+In case `DataLength` is set to a specific value different from -1, any template text longer than that length will be effectively truncated to that size.
+Any truncating ignores all differences between the tokens in the template meaning that a template might get cut off in the middle of a property token.
 Example: `DataLength` is set to 20 and the message template is "a long {NumberOfCharacters} template text" (without the quotes), the final template stored in the database will be: "a long {NumberOfC..." (again without quotes).

 ### Level